joinpursuit/AC_4_Web/units/react/exercises/react_text_input/react_text_input.md

 But now that I’m perfectly sure I have none,
 Why, I do it again and again.”
 ```

+Define the poem outside the class, and pass it the text as a prop.

 Use a `<pre>` tag to display the poem in your `render` function.
 In your html file, define three css classes under a `<style>` tag: